wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 10/04/2019
 ### Summary
 Back again.
 I was extracting data from the game and there will be more data available in wiki.
-I just remember some data are only saved in the memory so only wiki should be saved locally.
+I just remember some data are only saved in the memory so only wiki should be saved locally. `Preference` is now completed (kinda).
+However, theme colour, app brightness and app locale are still not saved. `Hive` can save value really quickly so I call just call preference and get the value.
+JSON is also used and I think I might actually just write to hive with keys.
+I think
 ### What to do tomorrow?

 ## 07/04/2019